What happens when you evaluate the NHL Draft the way you'd evaluate an occupational screening standard.

 The Undrafted Blind Spot

 Everything above evaluates the draft only on the players it actually assessed.
-But a screening system's accuracy should also account for qualified candidates it failed to screen entirely.
+But a screening instrument’s accuracy should also consider qualified candidates it failed to screen entirely.

 Figure 5: Including undrafted players who reached each career threshold drops the AUC substantially.
 The draft's biggest weakness is who it fails to evaluate entirely.

 Approximately 20% of NHL rosters consist of undrafted players.
-Martin St. Louis (1,033 career points, Hart Trophy, Art Ross).
-Ed Belfour (484 career wins, Hockey Hall of Fame).
-Curtis Joseph (454 wins).
-Dino Ciccarelli (608 goals).
+Martin St. Louis.
+Ed Belfour.
+Curtis Joseph.
+Dino Ciccarelli.
 These are not fringe cases.
-They are among the best players in NHL history, and the scouting system assigned them a score of zero.
+They are among the best players in NHL history, and the draft assigned them a score of zero.

 What Kind of Player Do You Get?